serverlessworkflow/specification/specification/README.md

 This means that the event payload does not have to be inspected by implementations in order to read and evaluate the defined correlation rules.

 Let's take a look at an example.
-Here we have two events which have an extension context attribute called 'patientId' (as well as 'department' which will be used in further examples below):
+Here we have two events that have an extension context attribute called 'patientId' (as well as 'department', which will be used in further examples below):

 ```json